turingschool/md_launch_curriculum/Mod1/Lessons/Week4/UnitTestingI.md

 ## Check for Understanding
 * What is automated testing?
 How does it differ from manual testing?
 * The test below is missing something... what is it missing?
-Why is the missing piece necesary?
+Why is the missing piece necessary?
 ```c#
 public class MathTest
 {